 Janet Ransley is a Professor and Director of the Griffith Criminology Institute (GCI) at Griffith University.
 Prior to entering academia she held senior Queensland Government policy positions.
 Janet’s research aims to understand and improve criminal justice system policy, coordination and practices, especially via the principles of harm reduction, crime prevention rather than enforcement, and improved responses for First Nations people.
 She has developed extensive collaborative partnerships to co-generate evidence for better practice outcomes.

-Tara McGee is an Associate Professor in the School of Criminology and Criminal Justice and a Member of the Griffith Criminology Institute at Griffith University.
+Tara McGee is a Professor in the School of Criminology and Criminal Justice and a Member of the Griffith Criminology Institute at Griffith University.
 She commenced her career as a youth worker with young people who were growing up in uniquely disadvantaged circumstances.
 Since joining academia Tara has focused on building our understanding of the development of antisocial behaviour and offending over the life-course.
 Her more recent work has sought to translate research in practice, specifically in the field of Prevention Science.
 She works with the not-for-profit sector and government departments investigating the effectiveness of developmental crime prevention programs.